 - Next Steps

-- APCO will continue to test water from all of these wells twice each year.
+- APCO will continue to test water from all of the wells in the groundwater monitoring program twice each year.

 - Bottom Ash Pond